 Throughout her years in the circuit, Francisca’s talent has not gone unnoticed by her fellow musicians.
 Colombian singer-songwriter Juanes counts himself among Francisca’s fans and praised her saying: “She has raw talent and a wonderful voice.
 I love her lyrics and melodies.
 She’s got great potential,” (El Mercurio, Chile).
 Among the artists who have acknowledged Francisca’s craftsmanship and have also shared the spotlight with her are none others than Bono and U2, Miguel Bosé, Taylor Hawkins’ Chevy Metal, Natalia Lafourcade, Ximena Sariñana, Beto Cuevas, Paulinho Moska, Sussie 4, Leonel Garcia, Fernando Cabrera, Inti Illimani, Ana Cañas and Pedro Aznar.

 With an eclectic sound, full of synths, electric guitars and a brand new musical landscape, in September 2014 Francisca released her third studio album Tajo Abierto (Sliced Open), edited under Frantastic Records, her own record label and production company of which she’s founder, CEO and Creative Director.
 In this new LP, Francisca’s lyrics took a darker and more intimate turn.
 Exposing herself body and soul and knowing herself vulnerable became Tajo Abierto’s leitmotiv which is, according to the singer, tremendously empowering.
 The uptempo and energetic “Prenderemos Fuego al Cielo” (“We’ll Set the Sky on Fire”), was released as Tajo Abierto’s first single, hitting radios in August 2014 and becoming instantly a fan’s favorite.
+At the end of 2015 “Prenderemos Fuego al Cielo” was recognized as the Most Played Song of the Year on Chilean radio.

 She has performed with artists such as Bono and U2, Miguel Bosé, Taylor Hawkin’s Chevy Metal, Natalia Lafourcade, Ximena Sariñana, Beto Cuevas, Paulinho Moska, Sussie 4, Leonel Garcia, Fernando Cabrera, Inti Illimani, Ana Cañas, Pedro Aznar, among many others.
 Colombian singer-songwriter Juanes has declared himself a big fan of Francisca saying: “She has raw talent and a wonderful voice.
 I love her lyrics and melodies.
 She’s got great potential.”
 (El Mercurio newspaper, Chile)